Wacom-Developer/stu-sdk-sigcaptx-samples/GETTING-STARTED.md

 #### Device Control Application (DCA)

-WgssSTU_DeviceCtl.exe is the DCA application which performs the STU API calls.
+wgssSTU_Server.exe is the DCA application which performs the STU API calls.
 It is installed so that it starts automatically when a user logs in to Windows.
 It makes direct calls to the STU SDK dll: wgssSTU.dll (i.e. the COM interface is not used).